FIIRETURRET/Solitare/README.md

 # Solitare
-A Solitare game built with Python arcade Package.
+A GIU based Solitare game built with Python arcade Package.
 Created to test and get use to the Arcade library.

 # Running the game